NickMcConnell/AngbandPlus/readme_eng.txt

 --- Macintosh

 Download the binary archive for Macintosh.
-Unpack it, and click xangband to play.
+Unpack it, and click tinyangband to play.